 Children’s clubs and entertainment

-Children’s clubs are included in your fare, offering age specific activities to children between 2-17 years (ages vary depending on cruise line).
+Children’s clubs are included in your fare, offering age-specific activities to children between two and 17 years, with ages varying depending on cruise line.
 Night nurseries are usually offered free of charge, though some cruise lines may charge after a certain time at night.
-Facilities and charges vary from cruise line to cruise line, so always speak to your Sales Consultant for more information.
+Facilities and charges vary from cruise line to cruise line, so always speak to your Cruise Expert for more information.

 Transfers and flights